sail-research/iba/README.md

 - --defense_method: Choose the defense method.
 - --attack_method: Select the attack method.
 - --attack_freq: Set the attack frequency.
-- --attack_case: Specify the attack case.
 - --model_replacement: Enable or disable model replacement.
+- --attacker_pool_size: Number of attackers
+- --num_nets: Total number of clients

 Please refer to the paper for detailed results and additional configurations.

-Please note that I have made some assumptions and corrections based on the given context.
-Make sure to review and adjust the changes if necessary.
+# Acknowledgements
+This code is based on the setup for backdoor attack and defense in Federated Learning (FL) from the repository [Attack of the Tails: Yes, You Really Can Backdoor Federated Learning](https://github.com/ksreenivasan/OOD_Federated_Learning).

 Please cite the paper, as below, when using this repository:
 ```